JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Type-Level-Programming/ReadMe.md

 elemAtIndex 0 (IndexedArray Empty []) -- compiler error!
 ```

+This is exactly what the library [Vec](https://pursuit.purescript.org/packages/purescript-sized-vectors/3.1.0/docs/Data.Vec#t:Vec) does.

 ## Issues with Type-Level Programming

 - While this may improve your program's runtime, it will increase the time it takes to compile your program